jamescherti/outline-indent.el/README.md

 Explanation:
 1. **Outline Indentation Parameters**:
    - **`outline-indent-default-offset`**: This variable determines the base indentation level for each outline level.
 It specifies the amount by which each successive outline level should be indented, effectively controlling the visual structure of the outline.
-   - **`outline-indent-shift-width`**: This variable determines the number of spaces by which to adjust the indentation when promoting or demoting an indented block with `(outline-promote)` and `(outline-demote)`.
+   - **`outline-indent-shift-width`**: This variable determines the number of spaces by which to adjust the indentation when promoting or demoting an indented block with `(outline-indent-shift-right)` and `(outline-indent-shift-left)`.

 2. **Why Customize These Values?**:
    - **Language-specific Indentation**: Different programming languages and file formats have different indentation standards.
 Python typically uses 4 spaces per indentation level, while YAML often uses 2 spaces.
 Customizing these values for different modes ensures that your outline structure is consistent with the language's indentation practices.
-   - **Promotion and Demotion**: When you use `outline-promote` and `outline-demote` functions, these settings control how much the outline level is adjusted.
+   - **Shift right and shift left**: When you use `outline-indent-shift-left` and `outline-indent-shift-right` functions, these settings control how much the outline level is adjusted.
 For instance, in Python mode, promoting a block of code (moving it to a higher outline level) will decrease its indentation by 4 spaces, and demoting it will increase its indentation by 4 spaces.

 3. **Default Behavior**:
    - By default, `outline-indent-default-offset` is set to 1, which works with any indentation level, as even a single space is enough to fold any indented block using *outline-indent*.